jonathannen/cater/README.md

 As core components, Cater tends to have a strong opinion on how they're set up.
 The configuration is augmented and extended by Plugins.

 Feel free to have a poke around.
-If you want to get a quick idea, take a look at the [hello-world application](https://github.com/clashbit/cater/tree/master/examples/hello-world) and it's peers under [examples](https://github.com/clashbit/cater/tree/master/examples).
+For a quick look, take a look at the [hello-world application](https://github.com/clashbit/cater/tree/master/examples/hello-world) and its peers under [examples](https://github.com/clashbit/cater/tree/master/examples).

 Good luck.
 To get in touch, drop me a line at the author details listed in package.json 🙇‍♂️